SystemsApproach/5G/primer.rst

 each receiver.
 But again, in the abstract, the scheduler is charged with allocating a sequence of Resource Elements.

-This all begs the question: How does the scheduler decide which set of users to service during a given time interval, how many resource elements to allocate to each such user, how to select the coding and modulation levels, and which antenna to transmit their data on?
+This all raises the question: How does the scheduler decide which set of users to service during a given time interval, how many resource elements to allocate to each such user, how to select the coding and modulation levels, and which antenna to transmit their data on?
 This is